 Read more about the History of the Ombudsman

-The Ombudsman’s office has three principal functions, which are:
+The Ombudsman’s office has four principal functions.
+The office:

 The Ombudsman always observes an independent and impartial approach to the conduct of investigations as well as observing procedural fairness at all times.
 Information obtained by the Ombudsman in an investigation is confidential.
 At the conclusion of an investigation, the Ombudsman may make formal recommendations, including to: